Jeedella/CSA7_Green_House_Box/README.md

 1. Create the project in MPLAB X and place the greenhouse.h and greenhouse.c files to project, clean and and upload to PIC 32.
 2. Drill 4 heatsinks and attach them to two metal strips, then glue, using thermal glue the LED's the photo will ilustrate the LED placement.
 Use it as reference.
 ![](images/LEDs_prot_placement.jpg)

 Now solder it according to circuit below.

 ![](images/LED_circuit.jpg)

+3. Now adjust the first DC/DC buck converter to 3 V with current 1 A (Use the potentiometers).
+And second DC/DC buck converter to 15 V 0.7 A.
+4. Now make the load control circuit.
+The schematic below shows 1 channel.
+So make two of this circuits.
+One for fan one for pump.